 - Place dutch oven or stockpot over med-high heat, add oil, once hot add the onion, Poblano and garlic, saute 5 minutes, then add the zucchini and yellow squash and saute another 5 minutes.

-minute, thanadd the remaining ingredients.
+- Add the salt and spices, stir for 1 minute, than add the remaining ingredients.
 Stir.
 As soon as the pot starts to bubble, reduce to simmer and cover, to simmer for 1 hour.

 - Serve hot.
 Garnish with chopped scallions, fresh cilantro or chives.
 If you are not vegan, a dollop of rich sour cream makes a nice topping.